-What the UK's Integrated Review 2021 says about conflict
+What the UK's Integrated Review 2021 said about conflict

 The UK’s Integrated Review of security, defence, development and foreign policy came out in March 2021 with much fanfare.